 The business is required pursuant to section 13, sub-section 6 of the Act on Financial Institutions to conduct an internal capital adequacy assessment process (ICAAP).
 This process involves assessing capital requirements in relation to the company's goals, policies, current and anticipated risk exposures, and applicable risk parameters and regulatory provisions.
+The FSA's modules for risk-based supervision, together with methods and stress tests which follow from the FSA's circular 12/2016 with appendices, provide the assumptions to the extent that they are suitable.
 Furthermore, the ICAAP is intended to help provide a shared understanding of the risk picture in the company and provide opportunities for evaluating risk in relation to the quality of management and control.
 That provides a basis for determining the capital targets.
 The company's internal liquidity adequacy assessment process (ILAAP), which covers liquidity and financing risk, is conducted as part of ICAAP and reported on in the same document.